mbrann2/Chocolate-/README.md

 <br />

 ***
+## Data Analysis & Vizualization
+Listed below is the data analysis and vizualtion aspects for the chocolate bars dataset.
+***

 ### Top 10 Countries: Chocolate Ratings Count
 ***
 After comparing the top ten countries, it was revealed that by far the United States contains the most chocloate ratings.